lucky-wolf/DW2-XL/README.md

 - Removed "Robo-" from Zennox troop names (now they're are Ice whatever) since they're not robotic, so it made no sense!

 ### v1.1.4
-- Tweaked Long Hault hyper drives to make them a little more attractive
+- Tweaked Long Haul hyper drives to make them a little more attractive
 - Moved ion defenses to appear near shields && reorganized point deflectors (right next to them)
   - both are rooted in advanced deflectors rather than in weapons techs
 - Separated scanners and jammers into their own tech-lines (independent of each other)
-- Further tweaked hyperdrives to make long-haul drives truely efficient in multiple analysis (also the most accurate drive)
+- Further tweaked hyperdrives to make long-haul drives truly efficient in multiple analysis (also the most accurate drive)
 - Tweaked Kaldos further to decrease range and increase energy consumption
 - Fixed gerax line to make its accuracy improve continually through the whole series
 - Updated hyperdrives to consume similar amounts of energy for what they do, with Calista-Dal being most efficient, and Equinox least, but Kaldos now has to pay for its super-speed short-hops.